Kisong

 Kisong is a village in the central Sadar sub-division of West Tripura, a district of Tripura, India.
 It is about 5 kilometers away from the NEEPCO Power Station in Khayerpur.
 It is well connected with the Abhicharan village and the Durga Chowdhury village.
 The local church, Kisong Baptist Church, has been very active since its establishment and is also one of the oldest churches amongst the Kokborok speaking people of Tripura.

 Village people

 The people dwelling in this village belong to the Tripuri tribe and speak the Kokborok language.
 Their livelihood is mainly agriculture-based.
 The staple food of people here is rice.

-About Christianity
+Religion

-The kisong Baptist Church Established in 1973 year, in these village 80% people are Christians.
-This church belongs to Baptist Liberal Denominations under the sadar North Baptist Association.
-From these Church two representative workers are working under the sadar North Baptist Association, Till now they both are working as an Evangelist, Evan, Nripendra debbarma (Joined:1 June 2009) & Evan, Somchati (Govt.) debbarma (Joined : June 2011).
+The Kisong Baptist Church was established in the year 1973, where 80% of the people are Christians in this village.
+This church belongs to Baptist Liberal Denominations under the Sadar North Baptist Association.
+From this Church two representative workers work under the Sadar North Baptist Association.
+Until now, they both work as an Evangelist, Evan, Nripendra Debbarma (Joined:1 June 2009) & Evan, Somchati (Govt.)
+Debbarma (Joined : June 2011).